 5. Sharpen last

-And now for the final touch: Sharpen.
+And now for the final photo editing tip: Sharpen.
 Use the Sharpen tool at the very end of your editing process to clean up your image and ensure it’s as sharp and in focus as it can be.
-Only apply sharpen when your image is at 100 percent zoom so you get an accurate view of what the tool is doing.
-(Applying sharpen to an image that is being resized by your computer won’t work.)
+Only apply sharpen when your image is at 100% zoom, so that you get an accurate view of what the tool is doing.
+(Applying sharpen to an image that is being resized by your computer won’t work very well.)
 If you’re planning to print your photo, add a little more sharpening than you need.
 If you over-sharpen slightly, it’ll make up for the minor blurring that happens with ink bleeding.